 internationals and 1 test match.
 After his retirement from cricket, he tried his destiny in Indian television and film industry.
 His debut movie was ‘

 .
 He also did ‘Pitaah’ and “Chura Liyaa Hai Tumne”.
-Other than films he appeared in various daily soap "
+Other than films he appeared in various daily soap "" and

 4. Sachin Tendulkar